iogf/mnem/README.md

     mnem-daemon

 That is enough to have mnem daemon running.
-Figure out how to execute mnem at your graphical environment startup.
+Figure out how to execute mnem-daemon at your graphical environment startup.

 mnem accepts the following parameters: